costinbanu/PhpbbInDotnet/README.md

 # A phpBB revamp in .Net

-This is a .Net version of the popular phpBB forums platform, targeting MySql.
-It currently does not offer 100% of all features, but it is fully compatible with the database and can be just "plugged in" to the DB (after running an automated DB update process).
+This is a .Net version of the popular phpBB forums platform, targeting MySql and Sql Server.
+It is fully compatible with the database and can be just "plugged in" to an existing DB (after running an automated DB update process).

 ## Prerequisites
-This installation requires a MySQL type of server (and it is fully compatible with MariaDB and AuroraDB as well).
+This installation requires either a MySQL type of server (and it is fully compatible with MariaDB and AuroraDB as well), or a Sql Server.

 This application requires stored procedures, so you must have the proper setup for creating them (for example, MariaDB requires root access for this).